SundeepK/ProgressButton/README.md

 ProgressButton
 ==============

-Simple Android widget that display a loading animation when a user clicks the button
+Simple Android widget that display's a loading animation when a user clicks the button